-Research indicates that a combination of long-term housing, treatment, and recovery support services leads to improved residential stability and reductions in substance use and psychiatric symptoms.
+Research indicates that a combination of long-term housing, treatment, and recovery support services leads to improved residential stability and reductions in substance use and psychiatric symptoms2.
 The Transitional Voucher project is intended to assist eligible individuals obtain and maintain accessible, affordable housing with supportive recovery services.
 Each Managing Entity shall approve individuals who meet Transitional Voucher eligibility requirements.
-Persons eligible for services under this component must be currently receiving Department-funded SAMH services pursuant to chs.
-394 and 397, F.S., and must meet one the following alternative characteristics:
+Persons eligible for services under this component must be currently receiving Department-funded SAMH services pursuant to Chapters 394 and 397, F.S., and must meet one the following alternative characteristics:

-- A. Experiencing homelessness; meaning an individual who lacks housing, including: - 1.
+- A. Experiencing homelessness, meaning an individual who lacks housing, including: - 1.
 An individual whose primary overnight residence is a temporary accommodation provided by a supervised public or private facility, or - 2.
+An individual who resides in transitional housing, or - An individual at risk for homelessness

+Or

-An individual who resides in transitional housing - Or - B. Receiving Care Coordination services pursuant to Guidance 4. - Or - C. Participating in FACT teams (under Big Bend Community Based Care, Broward Behavioral Health Coalition, Central Florida Cares Health Systems, Southeast Florida Behavioral Health Network and South Florida Behavioral Health Network) and ready to transition to a lower level of care.
+B. Receiving Care Coordination services pursuant to Guidance 4.

+C. Participating in FACT teams and ready to transition to a lower level of care.